-- Check the level of the wash fluid.
+• Check the level of the wash fluid.
 The level should be above the minimum line marked on the wash fluid bottle.
-Leaking isolation valve seals can cause the wash fluid level to change. - Connections to the isolation fluid pump (K). - Fluid weep hole (WH).
+Leaking isolation valve seals can cause the wash fluid level to change.

+- Connections to the isolation fluid pump (K) and the inlet at the bottom of the Merkur AA fluid pump (L). - Fluid weep hole (WH).
 If the fluid seal has broken, fluid eventually fills up behind the piston and causes fluid to leak out of the weep hole on the left.